Skip to main content

 1. Open the AndroidManifest.xml file of your application:

-2. Inform the Android system that the link must be opened in the application, not on the website.
-Add intent filters to the manifest between <activity>:
+2. Inform the Android system that the link must be opened in the application, not on the website by adding intent filters to the manifest between <activity>:

 <action android:name="android.intent.action.VIEW" />